rfjakob/cshatag/README.md

        stdout and the stored checksum is updated.

-       File statuses that appear on stdout are: outdated    mtime has changed
+       File statuses that appear on stdout are:
+            <outdated>    both mtime and checksum have changed
+            <ok>          both checksum and mtime stayed the same
-            ok          mtime has not changed, checksum is correct corrupt     mtime has not changed, checksum is wrong
+            <timechange>  only mtime has changed, checksum stayed the same
+            <corrupt>     mtime stayed the same but checksum changed

        cshatag aims to be format-compatible with  shatag  and  uses  the  same extended attributes (see the COMPATIBILITY section).

        cshatag was written in C in 2012 and has been rewritten in Go in 2019.

+OPTIONS
+       -remove  remove cshatag's xattrs from FILE
+       -q       quiet mode - don't report <ok> files -qq      quiet2 mode - only report <corrupt> files and errors

 EXAMPLES
        Typically, cshatag will be called from find: